-Violinist Carolyn Huebl enjoys a varied career as a soloist, chamber musician and teacher.
-She is currently Associate Professor of Violin at the Blair School of Music at Vanderbilt University and violinist of the Blakemore Trio.
-Prior to her appointment at Blair, she was Assistant Principal Second Violin with the Pittsburgh Symphony and Assistant Professor of Violin at Carnegie Mellon University.
-Critics have called her performances "unfailingly sensitive," "utterly fearless" and "pristine," and The Strad magazine declared that she "possesses a beguilingly warm sound and highly responsive expressive personality."
+Violinist Carolyn Huebl enjoys a varied career as a performer, recording artist and teacher.
+She is currently professor of violin at Vanderbilt University Blair School of Music and violinist of The Blakemore Trio.
+Prior to her appointment at Blair, she was assistant principal second violin with the Pittsburgh Symphony and assistant professor of violin at Carnegie Mellon University.
+Critics have called her performances "unfailingly sensitive," "utterly fearless" and "pristine," and STRAD magazine declared that she "possesses a beguilingly warm sound and highly responsive expressive personality."